 My goal is to have my own little place by next Christmas, but I’m not rushing.
 I left too soon to go and work in a hotel a few months ago and it was a big mistake.
 I rushed into it and thought I could go at it alone.
 Sallie, my support worker, let me come back and I’m taking it slow this time.
 If Christmas comes next year, and I’m not ready, I won’t push myself.
 I want to do everything right, and Emmaus gives you that.
 There isn’t a rush to give the room to someone else.

 Now I am just taking each day as it comes.
-I work in the Emmaus shop in Battle taking inventory, greeting customers, cashing up and I love it.
+I work in the shop taking inventory, greeting customers, cashing up and I love it.
 Before Emmaus Hastings there was no support from anywhere else that would have given me the confidence to work in a shop like this, let alone the support to wake up and live each day.
 If it wasn’t for Emmaus, I’d be 6ft under.